Festivals & Events

 The fair is easily accessible by train.

-Juzaisan Chokoku-ji temple, where it's held, is within walking distance of Asakusa, Minowa, and Iriya Stations.
+The site of the festival is Juzaisan Chokokuji temple which is within walking distance of Asakusa, Minowa and Iriya Stations.

-The temple is an 8-minute walk from Iriya Station or about 20 minutes from Asakusa Station.
+The temple is an eight-minute walk from Iriya Station or about 20 minutes from Asakusa Station.

 Come and enjoy exploring the stalls filled with hundreds of these rakes, and pay particular attention to the hand clapping ceremonies after each sale.
 After exploring the rake market, go and try delicious snacks at the myriad of food stalls that take over the streets behind the temple.